The Rich Get Richer And The Poor Get Poorer: War On Wealth

 My friends, we have been burnt.
 We are sunk.
 The Fed has won the war, for now.
 They have maintained their franchise of total control over the monetary system.

-However, by winning this war, The Fed is creating the means of its own destruction.
-The conquering of Gold’s territory as a means of exchange is the loss of one more restraint on this group of despotic profligates that are destroying the value of their own stock of trade money!
+However, by winning this war, the Fed is creating the means of its own destruction.
+Conquering Gold’s territory as a means of exchange is the loss of one more restraint on this group of despotic profligates who are destroying the value of their own stock of trade money!

 The Fed’s Victory and the Fragile Future: Reflections on Monetary Control